YuvrajABR/assement/1-3-tier-architecture-solution/README.md

 #### keyvault :-
 * To store the pasword of azure sql database and for the user to access the sql db.
 * To store the connection strings of the database and retireved by the app services.
-* store the certificates for application gateway or app services, for configuring https access.
+* store the certificates for application gateway or app services, if https need to be configured.
+* access the secrets using the managed identity of app service and sql server.

 #### logging & monitoring.
 * metrices are directed to log analytics workspace from following services.
     - application gateway
+    - app service
     - keyvault
     - sql server and database